 Firefighting with traditional solutions is hard.
-Scrolling through multitudes of dashboards only shows you there is a problem, not where, and not what caused it.
-Sifting through logs takes time, and it’s hard to find that needle in a haystack.
-Metrics and logs can only tell you so much - they let you know there’s an issue, but they can’t always tell you where and when.
+Dashboards only show you that there is a problem, not where, and not what caused it.
+Going through logs takes time, and it’s hard to find that needle in a haystack.
+Metrics and logs let you know there’s an issue, but they can’t always tell you where and when.
 That’s where distributed tracing comes in.

-Before you start that instrumentation, read on to learn about the different components that make up a distributed trace, and how the data from that instrumentation makes into Lightstep where you can view and work with it.
+Read on to learn about the different components that make up a distributed trace, including components that send data into Cloud Observability.

 In distributed tracing, a trace is a view into a request as it moves through a distributed system.
-A span is a named, timed operation that represents a piece of the workflow.
+A span is a named, timed operation that represents a part of the workflow.
 Multiple spans are pieced together to create a trace.

-In Lightstep, you view traces as a “tree” of spans that reflects the time that each span started and completed.
+In Cloud Observability, you view traces in a waterfall diagram, showing when each span started and finished.
 It also shows you the relationship between spans.
-Here’s a simplified view of a trace, as it relates to the request above.
+Here’s a simplified view of the trace for the request.

 A trace starts with a root span where the request starts.
 This root span can have one or more child spans, and each one of those child spans can have child spans.